ellisct/busyness-crime-transit/README.md

 ## Project Overview

 Conventional crime research treats busyness as a static count of people present.
-This project takes a different approach: it measures *how busyness changes* — its volatility, directional shifts, and deviation from expected patterns — and tests whether those dynamics predict crime, above and beyond average activity levels.
+This project takes a different approach: it measures how busyness changes (its volatility, directional shifts, and deviation from expected patterns) and tests whether those dynamics predict crime, above and beyond average activity levels.

 **Research questions:**
-- RQ1: Does busyness *change* (directional and magnitude) predict crime counts at transit stops?
+- RQ1: Does busyness change (directional and magnitude) predict crime counts at transit stops?
-- RQ2: Does *deviation from expected* busyness predict crime counts?
+- RQ2: Does deviation from expected busyness predict crime counts?

 **Crime outcomes:** Total incidents, property crime, violent crime